-The work of the TTC will be carried forward via 10 working groups.
-The working groups (WGs) related to digital technology will translate the political decisions into specific deliverables, coordinate the technical work and report to the political level:
+The work of the TTC is carried forward via ten working groups.
+The working groups translate political decisions into specific deliverables, coordinate technical work and report to the political level.

 - Technology Standards

 - Secure Supply Chains